-The Byro Iron project is strategically located in the maturing Midwest Iron province which includes a substantial mining sector (Figure 1).
-The project is centered 320km from Oakajee.
-Development of the Byro Iron project is expanding the overall resource in the Midwest region along with its neighbors at the Gindalbie and Ansteel's Karara Iron Ore project, Sinosteel's Weld Range project, the proposed Jack Hills Expansion Project, Padbury's Robinson Range project, and Mt Gibson's Tallering Peak project amongst many others.
-Access to the growing iron ore province is inevitable with the development of Oakajee deep water bulk shipping port north of Geraldton.
+The Byro Iron project is strategically located in the Midwest Iron province which includes a substantial mining sector.
+The projects southern boundary is 210km north of the Mullewa Rail Siding by road and 250km from the Port of Geraldton.
+Development of the Byro Iron project is expanding the overall resource in the Midwest region along with neighbours at the Gindalbie and Ansteel's Karara Iron Project, Sinosteel's Weld Range Project, the proposed Jack Hills Expansion Project, Padbury's Robinson Range Project, and Mt Gibson's Tallering Peak Mine, amongst others.
+Access and improved infrastructure to the maturing iron ore province is growing with development of the CSIRO SKA Project and increased capacity and further development at the Port of Geraldton.
+The region is also awaiting the inevitable development of the Oakajee deep water bulk shipping port north of Geraldton to cater for the export of many billions of tonnes of iron ore currently in JORC compliant resources in the region.